 Is Bitcoin illegal?

 That depends on where you live.
-There are many factors that make Bitcoin unpopular with governments, especially those of non-democratic countries.
+Many factors make Bitcoin unpopular with governments, especially those of non-democratic countries.
 Countries such as the US and Canada, the UK, Australia and most countries within the European Union are permissive of Bitcoin, however there are some countries in which it is outright illegal.
-These include China, Russia and even Iceland.
+These include China, Russia, and even Iceland.
 Click here for a more comprehensive list.